• Skip to primary navigation

 And you can use Cool Whip instead of heavy whipping cream.
 Although, if using Cool Whip I recommend folding the gelatin mixture into the creamy part instead of beating it.

-And if desired, you can fold in a can of well-drained mandarin oranges.
+If desired, you can also fold in a can of well-drained mandarin oranges.

 Nutrition